jakhall/planeto-cloud-events/README.md

 Commit to the master branch anytime, just test it first as you will have no access to build error messages.

-Any problems just let me know - Jak.
+Any problems just let me know - Jak :)